-General and administrative expense decreased \$40,000 principally due to reduced payroll and related costs as a result of one less employee and lower than expected healthcare costs (\$60,000) offset by increased insurance costs (\$9,000), office rent expense (\$10,000) and sundry other expenses (\$1,000).
+General and administrative expense decreased \$17,000 due to reduced professional fees associated with professional services (\$17,000), reductions in various other net expenses (\$3,000) offset by increased office rent expense (\$3,000).

 Item 4.
 Controls and Procedures

 As required by Rule 13a-15 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Company carried out an evaluation of the effectiveness of the design and operation of the Company's disclosure controls and procedures as of the end of the period covered by this report.
 This evaluation was carried out under the supervision and with the participation of the Company's management, including the Company's principal executive officer and the Company's principal financial officer.
 Based upon that evaluation, the principal executive officer and the principal financial officer concluded that the Company's disclosure controls and procedures are effective to ensure that information required to be disclosed by the Company in reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission rules and forms.